alchemyplatform/aa-sdk/site/getting-started/setup.md

 ## 3. Query your Smart Account Address

-Using the SDK in the following example, we will use Account Kit to generate the address of your smart account from which to send a UO eventually.

 ::: tip
-For simplicity, we are using a Local Signer in this example.
-To build a full Alchemy Embedded Account with email, passkey (i.e. biometrics), and soon social auth flows, you should use the [Alchemy Signer](/signers/alchemy-signer)!
-The Alchemy Signer requires the use of an `iframe`, so must be used in the context of an application.
-You'll need to build your own custom frontend unlike this quickstart guide which allows you to run a script.

-Learn how to set up your account config, create an `AlchemySigner`, log users in with email auth, and create a embedded account with our signer in [this guide](/signers/alchemy-signer).
-See an example of a full embedded account [here](https://github.com/alchemyplatform/embedded-accounts-demo.git)!
+Don't use the example below with a hardcoded private key in production.
+Follow the [Alchemy Signer guide](/signers/alchemy-signer) to build a secure user friendly Embedded Account!
 :::

+Using the SDK in the following example, we will use Account Kit to generate the address of your smart account from which to send a UO eventually.

 <<< @/snippets/getting-started/client.ts